SetTheorist/rust-special-functions/rust-wishlist.md

   - lifting all types not equivalent
     - 0+(-0) != -0

+- trait specialization and negative traits would help immensely

 - custom operators (infix) would be great, though highly unlikely